 “Blogging Success: 7 Reasons New Bloggers Fail” scores a poor 28,57%EMV, which hints that the tool may not take the particular emotional value of lists as headlines into account.

-Learn how to use content to build a social audience, drive traffic and generate leads with our ebook “The Social Traffic Code!”
+But you still need the right process to spread the word about your awesome content.
+And we got you covered: Learn how to use content to build a social audience, drive traffic and generate leads with our ebook “The Social Traffic Code!”

 Tools to help you write better content